 Straw is very different from hay because it does not contain the seeds, grain, or chaff (the seed’s casing) of the plant.
-Because of this, there is no nutritional value in straw and why it is not used for food for our livestock.
+Because of this, there is no nutritional value in straw which is why it is not used as food for livestock.

-Both straw and hay are harvested by mowing or cutting.
+Both straw and hay are harvested the same way, by mowing or cutting.
 Once cut it is left to lay where it is in long rows allowing it to dry for a day or two in the warm sunshine.
 Once it is dry it is then gathered up into bales.
 These bales are then protected from the weather, in particular rain, by either a plastic wrap or in a well-ventilated barn or another shelter.

 Since hay is the entire plant and therefore contains all the nutritional value of that plant, the main purpose of hay is to feed livestock animals.
 The nutritional value is found in all of the parts of the plant and for that reason, it is important that only hay is used for feeding your livestock rather than straw.

 It is best to let your animals graze on fresh pasture, however, if you live in an area where winters prevent that or you do not have access to a pasture for your animals to graze you will need to have a steady supply of good quality hay.

 When choosing hay to feed your livestock, it is important to know what grasses your animals eat and need so you can choose the best cuts for each breed.

 Goats need protein, especially dairy goats, and for that reason, Alfalfa hay is at the very top of their list.
 However, finding this type of hay in some areas can be hard as it is not widely grown.

 Sheep – Sheep prefer to eat finer grass so for that reason you will want to look for grassier hay or if you have access to it or a leafy Alfalfa hay.